rkyzk/your-poetry/documents/README.md

 **Fonts**
 - For the website title and the headings of the pages, I used ‘Bacasime Antique.’
 - For navigation links, labels for input boxes and the contents of poems, I used 'Nanum Myeongj.'
-- I chose these two fonts because they both give an artistic ambient.
+- I chose these two fonts because they bare both artistic.
-- For introductory paragraph and notification messages I used ‘Raleway’ since this font is readable and offers an approachable ambient.
+- For introductory paragraph I used ‘Raleway’ since this font is readable and offers an approachable ambient.

-**Colors**
+**Colors**<br>
 Overall I wanted the website to appear simple, elegant and original.<br>
 I used following colors in different sections: